samcofer/sol-eng-docker/k8s.md

 - [ ] why doesn't the license activation deactivate on container teardown? :(
 - [x] pull out the launcher bits from RSP... and the RSP bits from launcher!
-- [ ] is the s6 ugliness worth it?
+- [ ] is the s6 ugliness worth it? figure out how to get logging...
 - [x] need to set up a persistent node location for the home directories...
-- [ ] what sort of weirdness is happening with home directories being nonstandard...? clean this up in ldap!
-    - the user that is provisioned in the session container probably has a default home directory...
-    - yes, home directory does not seem to be mapped from the launcher server to the session
-    - `/home/user` works fine, but `/home/users/user` does not (even when set correctly on rsp / launcher)
 - [x] need to implement `sssd` in the `S6` init script...
 - [x] need to figure out why the home directory is not writable by default...
 - [x] need to switch home directories to `/home/user`